Moira Lassen

 As an International Technical Official, Lassen has officiated at over 50 international events including Olympic Games, Youth Olympic Games, FISU, Pan American Games, Commonwealth Games and World Championships (Youth, Junior and Senior).

 After two decades of working within Canada's national sport community, at Sport Yukon and AthletesCAN, Lassen moved overseas and held positions at London 2012 Olympic Games and Glasgow 2014 Commonwealth Games and was International Games Advisor to the Samoa Commonwealth Youth Games Organising Committee chaired by the Prime Minister of Samoa Tuilaepa Aiono Sailele Malielegaoi and was the Executive Operations Lead at the 2018 Commonwealth Games in Gold Coast, Australia.
 Currently Lassen is the General Manager of the Whitehorse 2020 Arctic Winter Games which was cancelled on March 7, 2020 due to the COVID-19 global pandemic.
+She continued as the Executive Director overseeing the 2026 Arctic Winter Games, where she has publicly defended the Games for not allowing boys to compete in figure skating for gender equity reasons, although has left the door open to future changes, while declining to make any commitment to allow boys to compete at future events.

 As a practitioner Lassen has been involved in multiple research papers including Best Practices in Volunteer Management: An Action Planning Guide for Small and Rural Nonprofit Organizations and Promising Practices: Transitioning and Transitioned Athletes in Sport (2009) as well as an active arbitrator for Sport Law & Strategy Group.